Master of Arts in Art Education (MA)

 This list shows faculty members with full supervisory privileges who are affiliated with this program.
 It is not a comprehensive list of all potential supervisors as faculty from other programs or faculty members without full supervisory privileges can request approvals to supervise graduate students in this program.

-Han, Hsiao-Cheng (Art Education Research, Artistic and Aesthetic Development, Arts Education, Asia Pacific, Cross Cultural Research, Cross-Cultural Education, Cultural Studies, Curriculum Studies Research, Educational Technologies, Higher Education, International Perspectives, Media, Semiotics, Text Studies, Multiculturalism, Non-Formal Learning, Pedagogy, Subcultures, Technology)
+Han, Hsiao-Cheng (Art Education Research, Artistic and Aesthetic Development, Arts Education, Cross Cultural Research, Cross-Cultural Education, Cultural Studies, Curriculum Studies Research, Educational Technologies, Media, Semiotics, Multiculturalism, Non-Formal Learning, Pedagogy, Subcultures)

 Kindler, Anna (art education; artistic and aesthetic development; teacher education )